Bluehead chub: Habitat

 Bluehead chubs inhabit freshwater pools, creeks, and small to medium rivers with sandy or rocky bottoms.
 They live in warm to cool waters that have swift currents and are usually turbid.

 Reproduction and life cycle

-Bluehead chubs spawn in the spring and reproduce by external fertilization in which the female releases eggs onto the bottom and the male releases sperm to fertilize the eggs.
+Bluehead chubs spawn in the spring and reproduce by external fertilization in which the female releases eggs onto the bottom and the male releases milt to fertilize the eggs.
 The male makes a nest of gravel in a mound for the female to deposit the eggs.
 After fertilization, the male guards the eggs until they hatch.
 They mature for three years before reaching reproductive maturity.

 Distribution

 The bluehead chub is native to the United States and can be found in the southeastern United States.
 It is distributed throughout the York River system of Virginia, the Atlantic and Gulf coast drainage, and the lower Mississippi River drainage into Mississippi and Louisiana.
 Its range includes Virginia, West Virginia, Alabama, Mississippi, North Carolina, Florida and Louisiana.
 As a result of bait bucket releases by fishermen, the bluehead chub has spread to multiple drainage basins in which it is not native.